redthing1/glitcheD/README.md

 # glitched

-a glitchy synth and midi program
+a glitchy synth and sequencer program

 ## build